Ideal Wedding Photography Timeline

 Suggested Time: 60 Minutes

 Whether you choose to have a first look or not, I almost always recommend scheduling at least an hour of time to capture the most important photos of the day, the ones of the newlyweds.
 As mentioned before, the last thing you want to do is feel rushed, because believe me, it absolutely shows in photos.
-Having an hour of time to capture your wedding photos allows us to not only get some awesome photos, but it also gives you a time to take breath.
+Having an hour of time to capture your wedding photos allows us to not only get some awesome photos, but it also gives you a time to take a breath.

 Suggested Time: 15 minutes